Palm T3 Dead PDA Theory - Why it won't turn on

 But does that mean the unit eats battery life, the battery

-or the battery life is short?
+is junk, or the battery life is short?
 Not necessarily!

 Obviously, the device requires a certain amount of power to "boot up".